- San Diego Padres Out at the Park - Friday, May 1st at 6:40 p.m. We will meet as a group at Gallagher Square

 Social

-LGBTQ Monthly Potluck Join us for a meal and great fellowship.
-Our monthly Pot-luck will be immediately after the 5:00 p.m. mass. in the Rose Room.
+LGBTQ Monthly Potluck - Join us for fellowship over a potluck meal immediately after the 5:00 p.m. mass. in the Rose Room.
 Bring a dish and bring a friend.

-Dine Out with the LGBTQ Ministry Join us for a group dinner at the Olympic Cafe at 2310 University Avenue.
+Dine Out with the LGBTQ Ministry - Our group dinner this month will be at the Arrivederci at 3845 4TH Avenue in Hillcrest.
 We will be heading to the restaurant following the 5:00 pm mass.

 Celebration of the Liturgy